 - Students usually apply during the spring semester of their first year

-- The process begins with an information session that is held in late February or early March.
-The session is not a requirement, but provides a good opportunity for interested students to ask questions about the program.
+- The process begins with information sessions that are held in December, January, and February.
+The sessions are not a requirement, but provide a good opportunity for interested students to ask questions about the program.

-- Interviews are conducted during the last two weeks of April
+- Interviews are conducted at the end of March

-- Final decisions are announced before the end of the semester
+- Final decisions are announced in early April

 What is the difference between the International Scholars Program and the ISP Certificate?

 ISP is a program involving three core courses and a semester of study abroad.
 To receive the ISP Certificate, students must complete ISP as well as a "supplemental curriculum" of three additional courses.
 Students who choose to complete the certificate work closely with the ISP director to design a supplemental curriculum that is tailored to meet their particular needs and interests.
 Visit International Scholars Program Undergraduate Certificate for more information.